Multiparameter quantum metrology with postselection measurements: Estimation process with postselection

 \subsection{Cram\'er-Rao bounds}

-Let us define ${\bm F}$, a {\em postselected} classical Fisher information matrix (pCFIM) which is given by the probability distributions when measuring the final MA state in both success and failure modes.
+Let us now define ${\bm F}$, a postselected classical Fisher information matrix (pCFIM).
+This is given by the probability distributions when measuring the final MA state in all the orthonormal postselected states multiply by the corresponding probability \cite{Zhang114}.
 Its elements are given as

-We also define a {\em postselected} quantum Fisher information matrix (pQFIM) whose elements are
+We also define a postselected quantum Fisher information matrix (pQFIM) whose elements are